guidoferreyra/ShowNextFont/README.md

 Open two fonts and activate the plugin via **View>Show Next Font** menu item.
 The ammount of masters of the fonts should be the same, in case of difference the plugin shows the first master only.

-Under the right click menu you can find a menu item to swap next font view between outline and fill mode.
+Under the right click menu you can find a menu items for:
+- swap next font view between outline and fill mode.
+- show/hide next font nodes and handles

-Also under the same menu you can sync edit views across open fonts via the "Sync edit views" item.
+- sync edit views across open fonts.

 ![](screen-nextfont2.png)